Skip to content

 Handles larger-than-RAM data

 If you have data that does not fit into memory, Polars' query engine is able to process your query (or parts of your query) in a streaming fashion.
 This drastically reduces memory requirements, so you might be able to process your 250GB dataset on your laptop.
-Collect with collect(streaming=True) to run the query streaming.
-(This might be a little slower, but it is still very fast!)
+Collect with collect(engine='streaming') to run the query streaming.

 Setup